Rockall Expedition

 The Expedition

-In June 2023 a team will land on Rockall Island, more than 200 nautical miles from the West Coast of Scotland, and the nearest civilisation.
-Their intention is to survive on the tiny island for one week battling winds and waves in order to raise £50,000 for charity.
+In May 2023 our team successfully landed on Rockall Island, more than 200 nautical miles from the West Coast of Scotland, and the nearest civilisation.
+Their intention is to survive on the tiny island battling winds and waves in order to raise £50,000 for charity.
+The radio operators took over 7,500 radio contacts during their time on the island.
+Now, only Cam Cameron remains.
+His aim – inhabit Rockall for 60 days.

 Days